ctrlaltdeleon/infinitygauntlet/how-to/how-to-google.md

 # HOW TO GOOGLE

+1. Introduction
+2. Shortcuts
+5. Conclusion

+## 1: Introduction

+- This is a simple guide on how to search advantageously when using Google.

+## 2: Shortcuts

 - `""`
   - `"hot dogs"` VS `hot dogs`
   - This will show the food instead of rather interesting dogs.